Intraocular Lenses (IOLs)

 Consultation and Treatment

 Treatment takes place approximately four to six weeks after consultation as the lenses are manufactured to your exact specifications, however, waiting times will vary depending on the type of intraocular lens needed for your surgery.
 Your optometrist will confirm when driving standard has been met.

-For more information on ICL Treatments, call customer services on 0800 093110 or email email@example.com for a free call back.
+For more information on IOL Treatments, call customer services on 0800 093110 or email email@example.com for a free call back.